Do I have to be full time to receive financial aid?

 Once you submit the FAFSA and all required documentation, your financial aid will be processed and you will receive an award letter stating the maximum amount of financial aid you are eligible to receive based on full time enrollment (12 or more credit hours).

 All financial aid funds are deposited into your student account at the college from which tuition and fees are deducted.
 You may then use your student ID number to charge books and supplies at the bookstore up to the amount of funds that remain in your account.
-After all charges have been deducted from your account, a refund will be issued to you through your Higher One Account.
+After all charges have been deducted from your account, a refund will be issued to you according to your BankMobile refund preference.

 Students enrolled in any classes with a late start date will not be paid financial aid for those classes until after class has started and attendance has been verified.